mattbuske/webdna-vscode/README.md

 In addition to general syntax highlighting (described below) this extension provides additional functionality such as:
 1. Multi-File Support - Automatically recognizes htm, html, dna, tpl and inc files as potentially containing WebDNA and highlights accordingly.
 2. Comment Block Highlighting - Anything code between WebDNA comment tags will be not be processed or highlighted- instead everything will be highlighted with one color allowing for quick identification of commented out code.
+3. Any tag that is not recognized will, by default, be seen as a variable.
-3. Basic Embeded Language Support - This extension will perform syntax highlighting for embeded languages automagically: IE HTML, SQL, CSS, JS, ect.
+4. Basic Embeded Language Support - This extension will perform syntax highlighting for embeded languages automagically: IE HTML, SQL, CSS, JS, ect.
-4. Grammer Based Highlighting - Tags only available within a context will be highlighted only when used within that context, Only recognized parameters will be highlighted, ect. in order to help ensure better code and fewer bugs.
+5. Context Based Highlighting - Tags only available within a context will be highlighted only when used within that context, only recognized parameters will be highlighted, ect. in order to help ensure better code and fewer bugs.

 ### Syntax Highlighting
 Syntax Highlighting for WebDNA consists of a few components that each tag has: the tag name, potential tag parameters, and a potential tag context.